JThomas404/cloudforgex/docs/security.md

 ### CORS Configuration

 API Gateway is configured with CORS headers to control cross-origin requests.
-This implementation prevents unauthorized websites from making requests to our API while allowing our frontend application to communicate securely.
+This implementation prevents unauthorised websites from making requests to our API while allowing our frontend application to communicate securely.

 ```terraform
 resource "aws_api_gateway_method_response" "cors_method_response" {